loculus-project/loculus/README.md

 - [`website.yml`](/.github/workflows/website.yml) runs the website tests and builds the website docker image
 - [`e2e-k3d.yml`](/.github/workflows/e2e-k3d.yml) runs the end-to-end tests

-## Authorization
+## Authentication

 ### User management

-We use keycloak for authorization.
-The keycloak instance is deployed in the `loculus` namespace and exposed to the outside either under `localhost:8083` or `authentication-[your-argo-cd-path]`.
-The keycloak instance is configured with a realm called `loculus` and a client called `backend-client`.
-The realm is configured to use the exposed url of keycloak as a [frontend url](https://www.keycloak.org/server/hostname).
+We use [Keycloak](https://www.keycloak.org/) for authentication.
+The Keycloak instance is deployed in the `loculus` namespace and exposed to the outside either under `localhost:8083` or `authentication-[your-argo-cd-path]`.
+The Keycloak instance is configured with a realm called `loculus` and a client called `backend-client`.
+The realm is configured to use the exposed URL of Keycloak as a [frontend URL](https://www.keycloak.org/server/hostname).
 For testing we added multiple users to the realm.
 The users are:

 - `admin` with password `admin` (login under `your-exposed-keycloak-url/admin/master/console/`)